by Wyn Hilty

 Sinead O’Connor flees Prince’s house.

-Sinead O’Connor is an Irish singer known for her powerful wailing voice and her shaved head.
+Sinead O’Connor (1966-2023) was an Irish singer known for her powerful wailing voice and her shaved head.
 Prince (1958-2016) was a flamboyant Minneapolis-based musician.
 In 1990, O’Connor’s cover of a Prince-penned song, “Nothing Compares 2 U,” became a worldwide hit.
 Prince, however, was upset because he had planned to have another artist cover the song.
 He invited O’Connor to his Los Angeles house for a meeting, which did not go well: blows were exchanged, O’Connor spat on him, and she walked out.
 Relations remained frosty thereafter.

 I was playing Miss Havisham in the school play when I was attacked by a werewolf!